-FEE: My fee for these services will be $450 plus out-of-pocket expenses.
+FEE: My fee for these services will be $___ in advance plus out-of-pocket expenses.
+This fee is based on the ‘best case scenario’ based on what I know now.
+The fee could be more if new complications develop during our work.
 The fee does not include to price of additional accounting procedures not included in this agreement that may become necessary to complete the work.
 If we discover that additional accounting procedures are requires, these additional procedures will be covered under a separate engagement agreement.

-PAYMENT: All invoices are due and payable upon presentation at the beginning of the engagement.
+PAYMENT: All invoices sent electronically are due and payable upon presentation at the beginning of the engagement.

 SUMMARY OF SPECIAL CIRCUMSTANCES

 This agreement is made with recognition of the following special circumstances that differ from a standard tax service agreement:

 1) This agreement does not affect any other past agreements or other agreements currently under consideration for other accounting and financial planning.

 2) You acknowledge that all work under previous agreements is complete and that the previous engagement is ended.